nsahuastro/Compound_Lens_Modeling/README.md

 Save mcmc file and go infer cosmological parameters.

-This code uses Lenstronomy Package version=1.12.0.
-Install Lenstronomy and other required packages from requirements.txt
+Notes: This code uses Lenstronomy Package version=1.12.0.
+Install Lenstronomy and other required packages from requirements.txt.
+Do not forget to change paths to yout input files.